memphis-iis/GLUDB/tests/README.md

 `run_tests.sh`.
 This isn't currently in *many* places, but there *are* tests (e.g. DynamoDB backend testing) that will break without it.

-**Important:** you'll need to have local DynamoDB running.
-Currently we recommend DynamoDB Local from Amazon themselves.
-Whether you use DynamoDB Local or dynalite, you'll need to start them yourself.
+**Important:** you'll need to have local "test servers" running if you want to execute the tests.
+That currently means:

+ * "DynamoDB Local" from Amazon or dynalite (available via npm)
+ * The gcd test server
+ * s3server.sh as provided in this directory.

+We are currently working on a script for workstations, but in the mean time you might find inspiration in the `start_ci_services.sh` script that we use for CI on travis-ci.org

 Travis CI Testing
 ----------------------